Why You Should Take Photos After A Car Accident

 Pictures Are an Important Type of Evidence

 Many car accident scenes will be quickly cleaned up.
-Vehicles are towed away, glass and other debris is swept up, and traffic will be allowed to pass freely over the scene.
+Vehicles are towed away, glass and other debris are swept up, and traffic will be allowed to pass freely over the scene.

 Photographs are a valuable form of evidence because they capture the position of vehicles after a collision, the damage to each vehicle, and other essential information.
 The pictures you take can help provide irrefutable proof of where the impact occurred and can capture other evidence like tire skid marks or traffic signs that were obstructed.